lyteword/chspurgeon-tod/volume-7/psalm-146.md

 **Verse 1.**

-1\.An exhortation: it is addressed to ourselves: "Praise ye the Lord."
+1\.
+An exhortation: it is addressed to ourselves: "Praise ye the Lord."

-2\.An example: the Psalmist cries to himself, "Praise the Lord."
+2\.
+An example: the Psalmist cries to himself, "Praise the Lord."

-3\.An echo: "Praise the Lord, O my soul."
+3\.
+An echo: "Praise the Lord, O my soul."
 Let us say this to our own souls.

 **Verse 1.** Whom should I praise?
 And why?
 And when?
 And how?

 **Verse 1.** Public worship.

-1\.Should be with a sense of fellowship: "Praise *ye"*: pleasures of communion in praise.
+1\.
+Should be with a sense of fellowship: "Praise *ye"*: pleasures of communion in praise.

-2\.Should never lose its individuality: "O my soul."
+2\.
+Should never lose its individuality: "O my soul."
 God is only praised by individual hearts.
 Temptations to wandering in public services.

-3\.Should be full of Jehovah's felt presence: each and all should worship *him* alone.— *W.B.H.*
+3\.
+Should be full of Jehovah's felt presence: each and all should worship *him* alone.— *W. B. H.*

 **Verse 2.** Work for here and hereafter.